 - A Nature House, where children can engage in activities related to nature and the nursery's monthly topics;

-- Animal enclosures with rabbits and chickens, where the children are encouraged to learn how to look after and care for animals;
+- Animal enclosures with chickens, where the children are encouraged to learn how to look after and care for animals;

 - A physical play area with climbing equipment and water and sand play.
 The children are given physical challenges and opportunities to play using various equipment.
 By doing so they are encouraged to gain confidence in using their bodies in different ways (jumping, hopping, cycling, crawling, running, catching etc.), moving their bodies with control and using a variety of equipment and materials with increasing dexterity;

 - Vegetable growing areas and gardening boxes for the children to engage in various horticultural projects of their own throughout the seasons of the year.